GeoscienceAustralia/dea-knowledge-hub/docs/guides/land-cover-explorer.md

 1. The left side of the map will now display 1990 data and the right side will display 2010 data.
 1. You can drag the divider to easily see the difference between the two years.
 1. To exit the 'swipe' view, click the **Animate** option in the bottom panel.

+## Other useful features

+* **Copy link to this app in its current state** &mdash; This will copy a URL to the clipboard that contains the current map as-is, including the viewing location and settings you have configured.

+Anyone who opens this URL will see your map exactly as you configured it.
+You can send this URL to others, link to it from a public website, or bookmark it for later.

 [Explorer]: https://dev.mapexplorer.dea.ga.gov.au/landcoverexplorer/index.html
 [LandCover]: /data/product/dea-land-cover-landsat/